As an Amazon Associate I earn from qualifying purchases.

 - When dough has chilled, preheat the oven to 350ºF.
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Scoop the dough with a cookie scoop and form into a ball with your hand.
+- Scoop the dough with a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies) and form into a ball with your hand.
 Place no more than 8 dough balls on a baking sheet at a time.
 Press down on dough balls with the palm of your hand or the back of a spoon to flatten slightly.

 - Bake cookies for 10 minutes.
 If you prefer your cookies a bit crunchier, bake for 12 minutes.
 Allow cookies to cool for 5 minutes on baking sheet before transferring to a wire rack to =cool completely.
 Cookies stay fresh at room temperature, covered, up to 7 days.
 Frozen, cookies last up to 3 months.